WillingGambit/ELK_Stack_Beats/Azure_Environment/README.md

   - Run sudo docker ps
   - Run sudo docker attach (container name)

 You are in the Ansible container.
 From here you can generate the SSH key for this machine.
 Return to each of the Web Machines and ELK Machine, click on Reset Password and paste in the new key that was created.
-You can now test the connections to the various machines by SSH into each with: ssh (username)@(Web/ELK Machine private IP address)
+You can now test the connections to the various machines by SSHing into each with: ssh (username)@(Web/ELK Machine private IP address)

 We will now configue the Web machines for DVWA websites.
 These machines can be configured to the web resource of your choosing and by running your playbook, they will all be configured the same.